Turning your device using Android TV box to NAS server (Network Attached Storage) is not as hard as you might think.

 Most of the configuration will be made on the router.
 These are a few configurations that I’ve done on my wireless router:

-- activated DHCP to activate automatic assignment of IPs
+- I activated DHCP to for automatic assignment of IPs

-- activated dynamic DNS (DDNS) – this is a very cool feature that my router has and this allows me to map a web domain to my IP address (which is dynamicalyy assigned by my internet provider); using the mapped web domain I can always access my NAS from the internet
+- I activated dynamic DNS (DDNS) – this is a very cool feature that my router has and this allows me to map a web domain to my IP address (which is dynamicalyy assigned by my internet provider); using the mapped web domain I can always access my NAS from the internet.
+This will act as your personal Android NAS cloud storage

 - port forwarding: I forwarded several ports such that I can access from the internet my mini TV box; the ports include the SSH port (the one you set in the SSH application) and the tTorrent web server port (allowing me to manage torrent downloads remotely)